Industries we test

 • Surface depth

-Where we focus the most testing time.
-A SaaS multi-tenant boundary, a fintech transaction flow, a healthcare ePHI path — each gets disproportionate attention.
+SaaS multi-tenant boundaries, fintech transaction flows, healthcare ePHI paths — each gets disproportionate testing time.

 • Threat modeling

-Which adversaries and abuse cases we model first.
-Account takeover for retail, regulator-grade evidence for healthcare.
+We prioritize adversaries and abuse cases relevant to your sector: ATO for retail, regulator-grade evidence for healthcare.

 • Report framing

-Which controls we map to and which language the report uses.
-SOC 2 Common Criteria, PCI DSS requirements, HIPAA safeguards, NIST 800-53 controls.
+SOC 2 Common Criteria, PCI DSS requirements, HIPAA safeguards, NIST 800-53 — mapped to what your auditors expect.

 FAQ